 Even when you haven't violated the rental agreement and have not been late paying rent, a landlord can probably ask you to move out at any time (assuming you don't have a fixed-term lease) as long as the landlord gives you a long enough notice period.

 Following receipt of a termination notice, if you haven't moved out or fixed the lease or rental agreement violation, the landlord must properly serve you with a summons and complaint for eviction in order to proceed with the eviction.

-If you do get hauled into court, you might be able to diminish the landlord's chances of victory.
+If you do get hauled into court, you might be able to present a defense to the court and diminish the landlord's chances of victory.
 Perhaps you can point to shoddy paperwork in the preparation of the eviction lawsuit.
 Or maybe the landlord's illegal behavior, such as not maintaining the rental property in habitable condition, will serve as a good defense, as would a claim that the eviction lawsuit is in retaliation for your insistence on needed, major repairs.

 Even if the landlord wins the eviction lawsuit, the landlord can't just move you and your things out onto the sidewalk.
 Landlords must give the court judgment to a local law enforcement office, along with a fee.
 A sheriff or marshal gives you a notice that the officer will be back within a few days to escort you off the property.
 At that point, it's best to acknowledge defeat and leave on your own steam.

 If you're a renter and want more information on evictions, see Every Tenant's Legal Guide.